GregerSundvall/GNgn/README.md

 # SDL_Playground
 Assignment "Performance-aware space shooter"

+IMPORTANT: because of git trouble the master branch is not up to speed.
+See "Components" branch!

 As usual, time passed a little bit too fast.
 A hospital visit with surgery that required pretty much not eating for a week, and one of the kids getting an emergency appendix removal surgery, both during the project, probably didn't help...